I’m Engaged! Now What?

 No, you don’t need to see a therapist.
 But…you do need to have some tough conversations before you start the wedding planning process.
 You need to discuss with your partner what your budget is for the wedding and ensure that you both stick as close to this budget as possible.
 It’s also important to have discussions that might be elephants in the room with others.
 This includes your finances, where you both will live after marriage, what’s your parenting style, what makes you upset and how do you deal with it, etc. Getting these discussions out of the way will ensure smoother planning and happier married life.
 Trust us, you’ll get into some arguments when you start wedding planning.
 Some good pre-marriage counseling questions can be found: here, here, and here.

 3. Invest in Organization

 The South Asian wedding planning process can be frustrating.
-If you read our previous blog, the reason we started Pyaari Weddings was that there’s hundreds of vendors out there and wedding planning can be complicated.
-Invest in a wedding planner such as: this, this, this, or this.
+If you read our previous blog, the reason we started Pyaari Weddings was that there are hundreds of vendors out there and wedding planning can be complicated.
+Invest in a wedding planner such as this, this, this, or this.
 This will keep your notes all in one place and you can track your progress as you go.
 These planners also have some good tips and templates to make your life easier.

 4. Start and Communicate

 The best way to plan a wedding is to start.
 Go out there and look for vendors that you like.
 If you’re in New York, LA, SF, Chicago, Dallas, Houston, Atlanta, and DC, check out the vendors that we’ve vetted.
 Communicate with your partner as you go along.
 For the most part, the strategy we used was to divide and conquer.
 With items like henna, DJs, and photographers, we found it best to divide those and then share our results once we found a vendor we liked.
 For the big items, like venues and decor, we reviewed those together.
 Do what works best for you, but make sure you communicate!